Sheepy-Ltd/API/README.md

 **Overview**

-We start off the day by creating main class for our Module, after creating it we annotate it with `ModuleData`, this annotation contains all the information needed of a module and is essential part before it can begin to take its first steps into the wild.
+We start off the day by creating main class for our Module, after creating it we annotate it with `ModuleData`, this annotation contains all the information needed of a module and is essential part before it can begin to take it's first steps into the wild.

 `@ModuleData#name`
-This is just the name of the Module, a name just serves as an identifier for it so if something goes wrong or it gets upset, we know who it was and we can help to get them back on track and working.
+This is just the name of the Module, a name just serves as an identifier for it so if something goes wrong then we know what went wrong and can work to get things back on track.

 `@ModuleData#version`
-This is the current version of the Module, it's here so we can tell if it needs updating or if everything's running smoothly so make sure it's changed every time you update your code as it's essential.
-We follow Major, Minor, Patch for our version numbers
+This is the current version of the Module.
+The version is useful for telling us if we've successfully updated or if we're running on older code just to make sure everything is running smoothly.

 Major = Major changes to code that will break anything and everything in its path, this will be most likely to need changing when the API itself gets updated, perform thorough testing before considering release to a dev branch
 Minor = Small changes, added features, nothings broken and things stay fresh and new.